purepani/resume/Pani-Resume.typ

         - Contribute to open source software, including pylinac and the Core Imaging Library.
         - Automated output factor measurements using Sun Nuclear PC Electrometer, reducing the measurement time from 2 hours to 40 minutes.
         - Generated dicoms for automated output factor measurements for both Halycon and Truebeams using pydicom.
+        - Performed data collection for multiple research projects on a novel delivery
+            - Developing Varian Developer Mode XML fi tools collect high sample Winston Lutz measurements, reducing time from 3 hours to 1 hour per collection.
+            - Improved efficiency of DLG measurements using the SNC PC Electrometer's logging functionality.
+            - Performed commissioning for novel delivery system, finding suggested improvements and differences from Truebeam.
+            - Collected ion recombination data using PTW BeamScan over a large collection of detectors.
       ],
     )